hl7au/au-fhir-core/input/pagecontent/aucdi.md

 - <b>AU Core Profile(s)</b>: Represents the mapping of AUCDI Data Groups and AUCDI Data Elements to AU Core FHIR artefacts.
 - <b>FHIR Path</b>: The specific path in the FHIR standards for each AUCDI Data Element within, showing where and how to implement these elements in FHIR-based systems.

-<p class="request-for-feedback">Request for feedback on resource selection and profile mapping for the following AUCDI groups:<br/>
-- Medication use statement<br/>
-- Procedure completed event<br/>
-- Biomarkers<br/>.<p>

 <table border="1" cellspacing="0" cellpadding="0" width="100%">
 <thead>
   <tr style="background-color: #f2f2f2;">